comprobo25/comprobo25.github.io/How to/run_the_neato_simulator.md

 ### Reading the Robot State

 Oftentimes you may be trying to get your robot to execute a certain behavior.
-With a physical robot, you will usually assess success by observing it's behavior visually.
+With a physical robot, you will usually assess success by observing its behavior visually.
 In a simulator, you can actually "cheat" and read the robot's true state right from ROS.
 For example, if you were trying to get your robot to drive a square, you could compare the intended square to the actual square by reading the robot's state.
 The robot's state is available on the ROS topic ``gazebo/model_states``.

 ## Shuting Down the Simulator